crud89/DotNetWithCMake/README.md

 SET_PROPERTY(TARGET ${PROJECT_NAME} PROPERTY VS_PACKAGE_REFERENCES "Serilog_2.9.0;Serilog.Sinks.Console_3.1.1")
 ```

-This will define a package reference inside a C# or C++/CLI project.
+This will define a package reference inside a project.
 When building from command line, MSBuild should detect the `.csproj` target and automatically restore the packages.
 When using the Visual Studio CMake integration, it is possible to tell MSBuild to restore package dependencies before building by specifying the [`-r`](https://docs.microsoft.com/de-de/visualstudio/msbuild/msbuild-command-line-reference) switch.
 You can do this by adding a build argument in the `CMakeSettings.json` file:

 ```json
 {